 A common belief when making business phone calls is that people sound scripted if they write down notes or specific word-for-word points they want to make.

-However, you only sound scripted if you haven’t practiced and aren’t confident about what you are saying, and that lack of confidence comes off in the tone you use.
+However, you only sound scripted if you haven’t practiced and aren’t confident about what you are saying.
+That lack of confidence comes off in the tone of voice you use.

-A SlideShare by Hubspot collected 107 Mind Blowing Sales Stats, and one stat worth mentioning was that over the phone, tone is 86% of how we communicate.
+A SlideShare by Hubspot collected 107 Mind Blowing Sales Stats.
+One stat in particular that was worth mentioning was that over the phone, tone is 86% of how we communicate.

 Getting comfortable with your message is only half the battle.
 However, once you do, you will be able to communicate your message clearly in a tone that resonates with your customer.